 Stop Making Work Your Identity: The Cost of Overidentification

 When people fail to separate self-worth from career, the consequences ripple through every dimension of their lives.
 The most obvious consequence is vulnerability to burnout and mental health challenges.
-If your self-worth depends on your job performance, then poor performance triggers shame and self-criticism.
-Stop making work your identity, and you immediately reduce this vulnerability.
-If a project fails, you experience it as a personal failure.
-If you make a mistake at work, you ruminate about it as a flaw in your core self rather than as a learning opportunity when you haven’t learned to separate self-worth from career.
+According to Schore (2022), when self-worth depends entirely on job performance, poor results trigger shame and chronic self-criticism rather than adaptive learning.

 This constant self-judgment activates your threat response systems chronically.
 Your amygdala stays partially activated.
 Your sympathetic nervous system remains in a state of mild vigilance.
 Your vagus nerve, which normally helps you access calm and parasympathetic rest-and-digest states, loses its tone.
 Learning to separate self-worth from career allows your vagus nerve to recover its natural function.
 Research on vagal tone shows that people with lower vagal tone experience difficulty recovering from stress and have higher baseline anxiety.
 They struggle to access the ventral vagal state where genuine rest, creativity, and connection become possible.